diegofc27/automl-multilabel/README.md

-# End to end deep multilabel clasiffication
+# End to end deep multilabel classification

 ### Description
 ------------
-End to end system for multilabel clasiffication using ResNet blocks and Differential Evolution Hyperband
+End to end system for multilabel classification using ResNet blocks and Differential Evolution Hyperband

 ### Requirements
 ------------